artcom/ac_presentation_shell/README.md

-h1.
-ART+COM Presentation Shell
+# ART+COM Presentation Shell

 The ART+COM presentation shell is a frontend to manage, organize and launch a pool of Apple Keynote presentations.
-The presentation library is synchronized with a central server using @rsync@.
+The presentation library is synchronized with a central server using `rsync`.
 Presentations are grouped in collections, similar to playlists in iTunes.
 In presentation mode a slick menu screen is used to navigate and launch presentations.

-How to setup the Application is described in the "ACShell Wiki.":https://github.com/artcom/ac_presentation_shell/wiki
+How to setup the Application is described in the [ACShell Wiki](https://github.com/artcom/ac_presentation_shell/wiki).

-h2.
-License (MIT)
+## License (MIT)

 Copyright (c) ART+COM AG, Berlin Germany 2010